-- 1. Lock the vehicle's direction selector in Neutral. - 2.
-View the MIL by lifting the forward portion of the load deck. - 3.
+- 1. Lock the vehicle's direction selector in Neutral. - 2. - 3.
 Turn the key switch to the ON position - 4.
 Observe the sequence of flashes.
 Each code is separated by five seconds of solid illumination. - a.
 Single-digit fault codes display as a sequence of one-second flashes, with the number of flashes matching the code value (e.g. 8 flashes for MIL code 8). - b.
 Double-digit fault codes display as a combination of 0.3-second flashes for the tens place and 1-second flashes for the ones place. - c.
 Active faults are displayed first, then stored faults are displayed. - d.
 Active faults are displayed whether the engine is running or not.
 Stored faults only display when the engine is not running.